jspaetzel/testing_conflict_resolution/README.md

-This repo is just a test for github features related to conflict resolution This line im going to change
+This repo is just a test for github features related to conflict resolution This line has been changed